 Skills for Relational Practice

-Relate and Reflect are excited to offer a series of training workshop to grow your relational skills and enhance therapeutic practice.
+Relate and Reflect are excited to offer a series of training workshop to grow your relational skills for supervision and reflective practice.
 The therapeutic relationship has been established as essential for engagement and effective interventions.
-By deepening and broadening relational formulation and intervention skills, helping professionals can work more accountably and compassionately with a range of people and presenting issues, supporting connection and change.
+By deepening and broadening relational formulation and skills, helping professionals can work more accountably and compassionately with a range of people and presenting issues, supporting connection and change.

-When we engage people in a working alliance, we need tools and skills to support the maintenance and functioning of the therapeutic relationship.
+We can all experience moments of “stuckness” where avoidance, drift and subtle rupture occurs.
+Having tools and the right support can shift our awareness and capacity to respond therapeutically in a working alliance.
 As a container for intervention and vehicle for change, the therapeutic relationship requires tracking and acknowledgement as an enabling or blocking factor in practice.
-Utilising Cognitive Analytic Therapy tools, this workshop focuses on attuning and responding to dynamic relational patterns in day to day practice.
-We can all experience moments of “stuckness” where avoidance, drift, disengagement, rupture and repair occurs.
-This workshop brings these moments into focus, emphasising and practicing skills for compassionate curiosity, shared understanding, and collaborative discussion of transference and counter-transference for therapeutic progress and change.
+Utilising a Cognitive Analytic Therapy approach, this workshop provides frameworks and techniques to promote attunement and relational interventions, addressing "stuckness" in day to day practice through relational reflection and supervision.
+Emphasising compassionate curiosity, shared understanding, and collaborative discussion of transference and counter-transference these tools support tackling feelings of "stuckness" to move towards therapeutic progress and change.

 You will learn: